 According to Pocket-lint, Lenovo has confirmed that Google will be keeping Moto's Advanced Technology and Projects group, notably responsible for Project Ara, the modular phone project announced in October in collaboration with Phonebloks, and other experimental ventures.

 The team, led by former DARPA Director Regina Dugan is said by the Verge to be heading to Google's Android team, reporting to Sundar Pichai.
+Readers may remember seeing other Motorola experiments during an interview with Dugan at last May's D11 conference, including electronic authentication tattoos and microchip-toting pills.
 Read More

 Wall Street Journal reporter Amir Efrati has let it slip that none other than Chrome/Android head Sundar Pichai has divulged the existence of a next-generation Samsung-made Nexus 10 tablet.
 If Pichai related more details to Efrati, he's keeping them under his hat.
 Still, Samsung is more or less confirmed as the OEM for Google's next 10-inch slate.

 The Nexus 10 was announced along side the Nexus 4 late last year.
+It came with an unprecedented 2560x1600 LCD panel, which has since spurred other OEMs to step it up in the display department.
 Read More